mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 ## Single Window (End Of Window Timestamp Combiner)

-The scenario where input lines are aggregated into words in single fixed one-minute window.
+The scenario where input lines are aggregated into words in a single fixed one-minute window.

 ```scala
 val DefaultWindowDuration = Duration.standardMinutes(1L)